ngasull/classic-element/README.md

 ### Why custom elements?

 JS and CSS can natively be associated to custom element tags.
-This way, SSR is the default:
+This way, SSR is solved by default:

 - Custom elements are rendered in real time.
-No FOUC!
+No [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)!
 - The page contains all SEO information without executing JS

 > [!info]